ignigoliz/amanuensis/README.md

  <img src="./assets/amanuensis_header.png" alt="Uploading file to EEPROM" width=90%>
 </p>

+### AMANUENSIS: Minimalistic EEPROM programmer for Ben Eater's 6502 8-bit PC.

 ---

-Minimalistic **EEPROM programmer** powered by Arduino and controlled over the command line.
-Useful for those following [Ben Eater's 6502 pc course](https://www.youtube.com/watch?v=LnzuMJLZRdU).

-### What can Amanuensis be used for?
+### What does it do?

+Amanuensis is a **command-line interface** to control EEPROMs like the 28c256 used in [Ben Eater's 6502 8-bit PC course](https://www.youtube.com/watch?v=LnzuMJLZRdU).
+It can:
-- Read the content of individual EEPROM addresses.
+- Read individual addresses.
-- Read whole blocks of memory.
+- Read blocks of memory.
+- Write to specific addresses.
 - Write a `.bin` file into the EEPROM.
-- Write **individual values** to specific addresses.
-- Erase the whole memory.
+- Erase the memory.

 <p align="center">
  <img src="./assets/nuensis_file.gif" alt="Uploading file to EEPROM" width=90%>
 </p>

-Amanuensis is interfaced through the **command line** and directly from your laptop.
-It needs an Arduino Mega and the correct wiring to connect the pins in the Arduino to pins in the EEPROM.

-> **Note**
+> **Note:**
-> Software tested on **macOS** Monterey.
-It might be compatible with Linux-based systems with minor/no changes.
+> Software tested on **macOS**.
+It might be compatible with Linux-based systems with minor or no changes.

-> **Warning**
+> **Warning:**
 > Developped for **28c256 EEPROM** which has 32K addresses each storing 8-bit values.
 > Use for other parallel EEPROMs might be possible.
 Check section [Use with other EEPROMs](#use-with-other-eeproms).